Sarkar-Bandaheali/yt-dlp-api/README.md

 # YouTube Downloader API

 This is a Flask-based API that allows users to download YouTube videos in MP3 or MP4 format.
-The API uses `yt-dlp` to handle the downloading and extraction of video/audio content.
+The API uses `yt-dlp` to handle the searchibg, detailing,  downloading and extraction of video/audio content.
 It also provides a thumbnail URL for the video and a direct download link for the downloaded file.

 ---

 ## Features

-- **Download YouTube videos as MP3**: Convert and download YouTube videos as MP3 audio files with customizable audio quality.
+- **Download YouTube videos as MP3**: Convert and download YouTube videos as MP3 audio files with customizable audio qualities (128kbps, 320kbps, 86kbps, 196kbps, or best available).
 - **Download YouTube videos as MP4**: Download YouTube videos in various resolutions (360p, 480p, 720p, 1080p, or best available).
 - **Thumbnail Extraction**: Retrieve the thumbnail URL of the YouTube video.
 - **Direct Download Link**: Get a direct download link for the downloaded file.